Youth Sports Programs

 The Denver Fencing Foundation has partnered with the University of Denver Pass Camp to offer fencing at its summer and winter programming.
 This camp follows the Aspen Institute Youth Sport Playbook and allows kids to sample sports and become physically literate for life.

-Twice a year, Denver Fencing Foundation partners with Denver Public Schools Adaptive Physical Education to bring fencing to DPS students with developmental and physical disabilities.
-We provide both able body and parafencing equipment at these programs.
+During the school year, Denver Fencing Foundation partners with Denver Public Schools and Aurora Public Schools Adaptive Physical Education to bring fencing to students with developmental and physical disabilities.
+We provide both able body and parafencing equipment at these programs for their field days.